May I bring my family when I study at MIU?

 1. Some want to bring their spouse and children when they initially enroll.
 Families are welcome, but applicants need to verify that they have, in addition to their own expenses, $7800 USD more for their dependent, and $2200-2400 USD (depending on their ages) for any children they have.
 They also need to find and pay for off-campus housing, since we do not have accommodations for families on campus.

-The initial tuition of the program (only between $3000 and $7000—depending on your qualification level) is still paid regardless of living on or off campus.
+The initial tuition of the program, $5000, is still paid regardless of living on or off campus.
 The total payment (balance is covered by loan) will be reduced by $7400 if on-campus housing and meals are not included.
 Our admissions representatives are happy to help with all these details once applicants are accepted to the program.

 3. Another option which is popular, is for students to complete the first 8-9 months of on-campus courses while living in single-room university housing, and then bring their family to the U.S. after they have started working at their curricular practical training (CPT) full-paid internships in U.S. companies.
-At this stage, they are making significant salaries (currently averaging $94,000 per year), and have found comfortable living arrangements for the family in their work location.
+At this stage, they are making significant salaries (typically $80,000 – $95,000 per year), and have found comfortable living arrangements for the family in their work location.